DevToys-app/Documentation/articles/extension-development/guidelines/UX/support-smart-detection.md

 ## How it works

-DevToys tools implementing @"DevToys.Api.IGuiTool" can register to a certain type of data that will be detected by the app through the clipboard or a read-only text box from a tool.
-For example, a tool can request to be highlighted specifically when a simple text is detected, or a JSON, an XML, an image, a file, or else.
+DevToys tools that implement @"DevToys.Api.IGuiTool" can register for specific data types that the app will detect via the clipboard or a read-only text box from a tool.
+For example, a tool can request to be highlighted when a simple text, JSON, XML, image, file, or other data type is detected.

-DevToys detects data types through @"DevToys.Api.IDataTypeDetector".
-A data type detector is a simple component that takes a raw data in input, tries to parse it partially or fully and returns whether it matches the expected format or not.
+DevToys identifies data types through @"DevToys.Api.IDataTypeDetector".
+A data type detector is a component that takes raw data as input, attempts to parse it (either partially or fully), and returns whether it matches the expected format.

 ## Predefined Data Types

-A set of pre-defined data types are available in @"DevToys.Api.PredefinedCommonDataTypeNames".
-The @"DevToys.Api.IDataTypeDetector" for these data types are built-in in DevToys, so you do not need to implement the detectors yourself.
+A set of predefined data types are available in @"DevToys.Api.PredefinedCommonDataTypeNames".
+The @"DevToys.Api.IDataTypeDetector" for these data types are built into DevToys, so there’s no need to implement the detectors yourself.

 ## Implementing a Data Type Detector

-In the example below, we will create a simple `HTML` file detector.
+In the following example, we’ll create a simple `HTML` file detector.

 ```csharp
 using DevToys.Api;